Junior doctors call off strike after new pay offer

 They had been due to strike between 12 and 15 July after previously rejecting a 14.5% pay rise over two years.

-The BMA met with Health Secretary Michael Matheson on Friday to discuss an improved offer which the union said would now be put to its members, who would decide whether to accept it or not.
+BMA Scotland met with Health Secretary Michael Matheson on Friday to discuss an improved offer which the union said would now be put to its members, who will decide whether to accept it or not.

-Earlier in the week, First Minister Humza Yousaf said he would attend negotiations in a bid to avoid the industrial action going ahead.
+Earlier in the week, First Minister Humza Yousaf had promised to attend pay talks in a bid to avoid industrial action.

-Concerns were raised around surgeries and appointments being cancelled by the strike.
+He had warned that a strike would be "very significant indeed" for the NHS and could would lead to "tens of thousands of cancellations of appointments".

+The latest offer could end a months-long dispute over pay and working conditions.